BKaperick/WikiSwitcher/README.md

 # In Chrome Store

-The v 0.0.1 of this app is still pending approval from the Google Chrome store.
-The link will be added here when it is published.
+~The v 0.0.1 of this app is still pending approval from the Google Chrome store.
+The link will be added here when it is published.~
+Link to download is here: https://chromewebstore.google.com/detail/wikiswitcher/hpcjbdockpdedhmceilapegnafhldojo

 Alternatively, you can install locally by:
 1. Clone this repository (or download and unzip `src.crx`)